Illumina/IlluminaConnectedAnnotationsDocumentation/docs/core-functionality/gene-fusions.md

 The fused sequence around the breakend will be: `....AACCAA|GTGTAC.....`.
 The newly formed triplet is `GTG`.
 This fusion will produce `inFrame: true` annotation.

-- Intron - Exon gene fusion
+- Intron-Exon gene fusion

-This gene fusion is similar with the previous case but teh intron breakend is in teh first gene and the exon breakend is the the second gene.
+This gene fusion is similar with the previous case but the intron breakend is in the first gene and the exon breakend is in the second gene.
 Consifder this VCF entry:
 ```scss
 #CHROM	POS	ID	REF	ALT	QUAL	FILTER